diegovachon/Neurocardiac-Comorbidity-Prediction/README.md

 Utility functions in src/utils/ provide common functionality used across multiple modules.
 Data loading utilities handle various file formats and implement caching for improved performance.
 Model evaluation functions compute standard metrics and provide statistical significance testing.
 The notebooks/ directory contains Jupyter notebooks that demonstrate the complete analysis workflow.
 These notebooks serve both as tutorials for new users and as reproducible analysis scripts for specific studies.
 Technology Stack
-Core Dependencies
-The project is built primarily in Python 3.8+, leveraging the rich ecosystem of scientific computing and machine learning libraries.
-Pandas and NumPy provide efficient data structures and numerical operations for handling large genomic datasets.
-Scikit-learn implements standard machine learning algorithms with consistent APIs, while TensorFlow and PyTorch enable deep learning model development for complex pattern recognition tasks.
-Bioinformatics-specific libraries include Scanpy for single-cell RNA analysis, DESeq2 (via rpy2) for differential expression analysis, and Bioconductor packages for pathway analysis and gene annotation.
-Visualization and Deployment
-Seaborn and Matplotlib create static visualizations, while Plotly enables interactive plots for data exploration.
-The dashboard component uses Streamlit or Dash for web-based interfaces that allow researchers to explore results without programming knowledge.
-Docker containerization ensures reproducible deployments across different computing environments, from local development machines to high-performance computing clusters.

 Installation
 Prerequisites